EzJacob/FlappyBirdUnity/README.md

 6. **TestCheckBoundsWhenInBounds**: Ensures that the bird remains alive and the game over screen is not shown when the bird stays within the camera bounds.

+7. **TestAddScoreSound**: Verifies that the score-increase sound is played correctly when the addScore method is called.

 ### Integration Tests (Play Mode):

 1. **TestPipeMovesLeft**: Verifies that a pipe moves left over time when its move speed is set.